 WHAT ARE THE BENEFITS?

-The benefits of including more (and more diverse voices) through engaging seldom heard subpopulations reaches far beyond just the moral imperative of doing good.
-It yields many real and tangible benefits for individuals and their communities, community-based organizations and all levels of government.
-Among the benefits from doing inclusive engagement well are:
+The benefits of including a broader diversity of voices and perspectives through engaging seldom heard groups reaches far beyond just the moral imperative of doing good.
+Doing this consciously and effectively yields many real and tangible benefits for individuals and their communities, for community-based organizations and for all levels of government.

 Improved understanding, communication and interactions - building trust and strengthening relationships - between government and the people.

-Better representation in planning and decision making integrates the vision and perspectives of diverse people and communities, brings a broader network of knowledge and support to the table, and mobilizes a more comprehensive roster of community strengths and assets.
+Consideration and integration of the vision and perspectives of diverse people and communities, bringing a broader network of knowledge and support to the table, and mobilizing a more comprehensive roster of community strengths and assets.

 Increased public support for a given project, program or policy mitigates and reduces associated political risk.
 Greater community-level buy in gives a sense of ownership to the public when they know their voice has been heard which contributes to the overall implementation, sustainability and success of an initiative.